vesi_logo_med_black

 Chapter 3: Adaptions & Modifications

 This section focuses on accommodations and modifications educators can make in the classroom.
 We will look at general teaching techniques that will actually raise the quality of teaching in the classroom and are beneficial when used for the whole class.
 Then we will look at accommodations and modifications for specific learning disabilities.
-Your objectives for this section are to: 1.
-Analyze classroom situations to decide the best accommodation and/or modification to be used, and 2.
-Analyze your own teaching to raise the quality of teaching by integrating general teaching techniques.
+Your objectives for this section are to: (a) analyze classroom situations to decide the best accommodation and/or modification to be used, and (b) analyze your own teaching to raise the quality of teaching by integrating general teaching techniques.

 Chapter 4: Parent & Specialist Collaboration

-Collaborating, or working well as a team, is vital to meeting the needs of all students, but especially students with learning disabilities.
-In this last section of the course we will look at general educators collaborating with specialists and parents.
-Included will be a discussion on IEP meetings, and handling conflict.
-Your objectives for this course are to: 1.
-Understand the principles of collaborating with others, and 2.
-Understand the importance of handling conflict.
+Collaborating, or working well as a team, is vital to meeting the needs of all students, but especially those of students with learning disabilities.
+In this last section of the course, we will look at general educators collaborating with specialists and parents.
+Included will be a discussion of IEP meetings and of ways to handle conflict.
+Your objectives for this course are to: (a) understand the principles of collaborating with others, and (b) understand the importance of handling conflict.

 Student Expectations